 Letting patients fill out intake forms before their appointments creates a user-friendly experience that helps evaporate anxiety and allows them to relax before they get treatment, giving them a positive impression of your practice.

 Building a great health website is just one part of providing a memorable experience to your patients.
-For more tips on how your website can be a big contributor to your healthcare practice’s growth, register for our training with Legwork web designers: “
+To learn more about how your website can be a big contributor to your healthcare practice’s growth, click here to book a demo.